*** April 2022 Update ***

 Thorndon Park Reserve is preparing to get the mother of all make overs!

-The Campbelltown City Council is finishing up their consultation phases and have put forward a $2.5m redevelopment which will transform the space into one of the best family areas in the state!
+The Campbelltown City Council has finished up their consultation phases and will put together a $2.5m redevelopment which will transform the space into one of the best family areas in the state!
 Although not absolutely set in stone that it will proceed as planned, they are dreaming big and it is so exciting to see how this pans out.
 Check out the pics from their concept release….wow!

 For more maps, costings, consultation info and all that fun stuff, check it out here!